jrnold/r4ds-exercise-solutions/docs/tidy.md

 #> 2 d     e     f,g
 #> 3 h     i     j
 ```
-In this, the extra values are not split, so "f,g" appears in column three.
+In this, the extra values are not split, so `"f,g"` appears in column three.

-In this, one of the entries for column, "d,e", has too few elements.
+In this, one of the entries for column, `"d,e"`, has too few elements.
 The default for `fill` is similar to `separate`; it fills with missing values but emits a warning.
 In this, row 2 of column "three", is `NA`.

 ```r